Impact of population size on early adaptation in rugged fitness landscapes: Methods

 We consider a homogeneous population comprising a constant number $N$ of asexual haploid individuals, e.g. bacteria.
 We assume that their environment is constant, and we neglect interactions between genotypes (individual types, characterized by the state of all genes) and frequency-dependent selection.
 Each genotype is mapped to a fitness through a fitness landscape~\cite{wright1932,smith1970}, which is static under these hypotheses~\cite{visser2018}.
 We consider various rugged fitness landscapes (see Results).

 Evolution is driven by random mutations, corresponding to a genotype change in one organism.
 The genotype of each organism is described by a sequence of $L$ binary variables, taking values $0$ or $1$, which correspond to nucleotides, amino acids, genes or any other relevant genetic unit.
 The binary state is a simplification~\cite{zagorski2016}, which can represent the most frequent state ($0$) and any variant ($1$).
-Genotype space is then a hypercube with $2^L$ nodes, each of them having $L$ neighbors accessible by a single mutation (i.e. a substitution from $0$ to $1$ or vice-versa at one site).
+Genotype space is then a hypercube with $2^L$ nodes, each of them having $L$ neighbors accessible by a single mutation (i.e.\ a substitution from $0$ to $1$ or vice-versa at one site).
 Note that we do not model insertions or deletions.
-For simplicity, we further assume that all substitutions have the same probability $\mu$ per generation.
+For simplicity, we further assume that all substitutions have the same probability.

-Because the population size $N$ is finite and there is no frequency-dependent selection, each mutant lineage either fixes (i.e. takes over the population) or gets extinct, excluding coexistence between quasi-stable clades~\cite{good2017}.
+Because the population size $N$ is finite and there is no frequency-dependent selection, each mutant lineage either fixes (i.e.\ takes over the population) or gets extinct, excluding coexistence between quasi-stable clades~\cite{good2017}.
 We focus on the weak mutation regime, defined by $N\mu \ll 1$ where $\mu$ denotes mutation probability per site and per generation.
 Mutations are then rare enough for their fate to be sealed before any new mutation takes place.
-Thus, the population almost always has a single genotype, i.e. it is monomorphic, excluding phenomena such as clonal interference~\cite{elana2003,Laessig17,good2017}.
+Thus, the population almost always has a single genotype, i.e.\ it is monomorphic, excluding phenomena such as clonal interference~\cite{elana2003,Laessig17,good2017}.
 When a mutant fixes, it becomes the new wild type.
 In this framework, the evolution of the population by random mutations, natural selection and genetic drift can be viewed as a biased random walk in genotype space~\cite{orr2005}.
 A mutation followed by fixation is one step of this random walk, where the population hops from one node to another in genotype space.
 To describe the fixation of a mutation in a homogeneous population of size $N$ under genetic drift and natural selection, we consider two population genetics models: the Moran model~\cite{moran1958,ewens1979} and the Wright-Fisher model under the diffusion approximation~\cite{Kimura1962,crow2009}, yielding two specific walks in genotype space.
+We use these models within the origin-fixation approach~\cite{mccandlish2014}, where the mutation fixation rate is written as the mutation origination rate times the fixation probability.
+Note that we assume that fitness is positive, as it represents division rate, requiring minor modifications for some fitness landscape models (\cref{subsec:overview}).

 \paragraph{Moran walk.} In the Moran process, at each step, an individual is picked to reproduce with a probability proportional to its fitness, and an individual is picked to die uniformly at random~\cite{moran1958,ewens1979}.
 The fixation probability of the lineage of one mutant individual with genotype $j$ and fitness $f_j$ in a wild-type population with genotype $i$ and fitness $f_i$ reads~\cite{ewens1979}: